Rutgers New Jersey Agricultural Experiment Station | Rutgers Home | Search Rutgers

 Annual/monthly cost

-Glossary of Health and Long-Term Care Insurance Terms
+Glossary of Long-Term Care Insurance Terms

 Activities of Daily Living (ADLs)- Common daily tasks (e.g., eating) that, when they are unable to be performed, can serve as a “trigger” to obtain benefits from a long-term care insurance policy.